BioStock’s article series on Drug Development: The Process

 The drug development process is a long, painstaking journey that typically takes at least a decade.
-It involves several steps, and with each step, new and more pressing challenges arise with the potential to jeopardize all the work done to reach that point.
-Due to the complexity and vastness of the issue, BioStock has decided to dedicate an article series to the topic in order to take a deep dive into the intricacies of the drug development process and what it takes to get a drug to the market.
+It involves several steps, and with each step, new and more pressing challenges arise with the potential to jeopardise the approval of a new drug.
+Due to the complexity and vastness of the issue, BioStock has decided to dedicate an article series to the topic in order to take a deep dive into the intricacies of drug development process and what it takes to get a drug to market.

 When we get sick, we pay a visit to the doctor in hopes of getting medicine prescribed that will make all the suffering disappear.
-Then we, as patients, go to the pharmacy to pick up that magic, discomfort-easing potion – it all sounds pretty straightforward.
+Then, we head over to the pharmacy to pick up that “magic potion.”

-All of us have, or will, experience this scenario at some point in our lives, but more often than not we take for granted the process that goes on “behind the scenes” to develop medicines.
-Therefore, in this BioStock article series, we will try to elucidate the efforts made by the research and biotech communities that go into making pharmaceutical drugs.
+All of us have, or will, experience this scenario at some point in our lives, but more often than not we take for granted the process that goes on “behind the scenes” to develop such medicines.
+In this BioStock article series, we will try to elucidate the efforts made by the research and biotech communities that go into making pharmaceutical drugs.

 Drug development takes years, sometimes decades